chaos-mesh/website/docs/simulate-physical-machine-chaos.md

 #### CPU stress

 To simulate a CPU stress scenario, you need to set the action to "stress-cpu".
-For the corresponding configurations, refer to Parameters of simulating CPU stress.
+For the corresponding configurations, refer to [Parameters for simulating CPU stress](simulate-heavy-stress-in-physical-nodes.md#parameters-for-simulating-cpu-stress).

 #### Memory stress

 To simulate a memory stress scenario, you need to set the action to "stress-mem".
-For the corresponding configurations, refer to Parameters of simulating memory stress.
+For the corresponding configurations, refer to [Parameters for simulating memory stress](simulate-heavy-stress-in-physical-nodes.md#parameters-for-simulating-memory-stress).

 #### Disk read load

 To simulate a disk read load scenario, you need to set the action to "disk-read-payload".
-For the corresponding configurations, refer to Parameters of simulating disk read load.
+For the corresponding configurations, refer to [Parameters for simulating disk read load](simulate-disk-pressure-in-physical-nodes.md#parameters-for-simulating-disk-read-load).

 #### Disk write load

 To simulate a disk write load scenario, you need to set the action to "disk-write-payload".
-For the corresponding configurations, refer to Parameters of simulating disk write load.
+For the corresponding configurations, refer to [Parameters for simulating disk write load](simulate-disk-pressure-in-physical-nodes.md#parameters-for-simulating-disk-write-load).

 #### Disk fill

 To simulate a disk fill scenario, you need to set the action to "disk-fill".
-For the corresponding configurations, refer to Parameters of simulating disk fill.
+For the corresponding configurations, refer to [Parameters for simulating disk fill](simulate-disk-pressure-in-physical-nodes.md#parameters-for-simulating-disk-fill).

 #### Network corruption

 To simulate a network corruption scenario, you need to set the action to "network-corrupt".
-For the corresponding configurations, refer to Parameters of simulating network corruption.
+For the corresponding configurations, refer to [Parameters for simulating network corruption](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-network-corruption).

 #### Network latency

 To simulate a network latency scenario, you need to set the action to "network-delay".
-For the corresponding configurations, refer to Parameters of simulating network latency.
+For the corresponding configurations, refer to [Parameters for simulating network latency](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-network-latency).

 #### Network duplication

 To simulate a network duplication scenario, you need to set the action to "network-duplicate".
-For the corresponding configurations, refer to Parameters of simulating network duplication.
+For the corresponding configurations, refer to [Parameters for simulating network duplication](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-network-duplication).

 #### Network loss

 To simulate a network loss scenario, you need to set the action to "network-loss".
-For the corresponding configurations, refer to Parameters of simulating network loss.
+For the corresponding configurations, refer to [Parameters for simulating network loss](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-network-loss).

 #### Network partition

 To simulate a network partition scenario, you need to set the action to "network-partition".
-For the corresponding configurations, refer to Parameters of simulating network partition.
+For the corresponding configurations, refer to [Parameters for simulating network partition](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-network-partition).

 #### DNS fault

 To simulate a DNS fault scenario, you need to set the action to "network-dns".
-For the corresponding configurations, refer to Parameters of simulating DNS fault.
+For the corresponding configurations, refer to [Parameters for simulating DNS fault](simulate-network-chaos-in-physical-nodes.md#parameters-for-simulating-dns-fault).

 #### Process fault

 To simulate a process fault scenario, you need to set the action to "process".
-For the corresponding configurations, refer to Parameters of simulating process fault.
+For the corresponding configurations, refer to [Parameters for simulating process faults](simulate-process-chaos-in-physical-nodes.md#parameters-for-simulating-process-faults).

 #### Throw custom exceptions for JVM applications

 To simulate a scenario that JVM applications throw custom exceptions, you need to set the action to "jvm-exception".
-For the corresponding configurations, refer to Parameters for throwing custom exceptions.
+For the corresponding configurations, refer to [Parameters for throwing custom exceptions](simulate-jvm-application-chaos-in-physical-nodes.md#parameters-for-throwing-custom-exceptions).

 #### Increase method latency for JVM applications

 To simulate a scenario that JVM applications increase method latency, you need to set the action to "jvm-latency".
-For the corresponding configurations, refer to Parameters for increasing method latency.
+For the corresponding configurations, refer to [Parameters for increasing method latency](simulate-jvm-application-chaos-in-physical-nodes.md#parameters-for-increasing-method-latency).

 #### Modify return values of methods for JVM applications

 To simulate a scenario that JVM applications modify return values of methods, you need to set the action to "jvm-return".
-For the corresponding configurations, refer to Parameters for modifying return values of a method.
+For the corresponding configurations, refer to [Parameters for modifying return values of a method](simulate-jvm-application-chaos-in-physical-nodes.md#parameters-for-modifying-return-values-of-a-method).

 #### Trigger garbage collection for JVM applications

 To simulate a scenario that JVM applications trigger garbage collection, you need to set the action to "jvm-gc".
-For the corresponding configurations, refer to Parameters for triggering garbage collection.
+For the corresponding configurations, refer to [Parameters for triggering garbage collection](simulate-jvm-application-chaos-in-physical-nodes.md#parameters-for-triggering-garbage-collection).

 #### Trigger faults using Byteman configuration files for JVM applications

 To simulate a scenario that JVM applications trigger faults using Byteman configuration files, you need to set the action to "jvm-rule-data".
-For the corresponding configurations, refer to Parameters for triggering faults by setting Byteman configuration files.
+For the corresponding configurations, refer to [Parameters for triggering faults by setting Byteman configuration files](simulate-jvm-application-chaos-in-physical-nodes.md#parameters-for-triggering-faults-by-setting-byteman-configuration-files).

 #### Time offset

 To simulate a time offset scenario, you need to set the action to "clock".
-For the corresponding configurations, refer to Parameters of simulating time offset.
+For the corresponding configurations, refer to [Configurations of simulating time faults](simulate-time-chaos-on-physical-nodes.md#configurations-of-simulating-time-faults).